microdotblog/help.micro.blog/_posts/2020-01-27-hosted-replies.md

 * `layouts/reply/single.html`: This is for the reply detail page.
 It's a good place to include extra information, such as who the reply is to or what their post URL is.

 You can see these templates in the Marfa theme here: [replies.html](https://github.com/microdotblog/theme-marfa/blob/master/layouts/section/replies.html) and [single.html](https://github.com/microdotblog/theme-marfa/blob/master/layouts/reply/single.html).

+For a preview of what they look like on the web, see [the recent replies](https://www.manton.org/replies/) on Manton's blog or a [single reply](https://www.manton.org/replies/2020/01/23/7935570.html).